AlexandraEL9/course-notes/Week-2and3/Jacascript-notes.md

 **What is an Exception?**
 - an unexpected event (like an error) that interrupts the normal flow of a program
-- i JS we 'handle' them to prevent app crashes and allow *graceful failure*
+- in JS we 'handle' them to prevent app crashes and allow *graceful failure*

 **Common JS Error types**
 | Error Type       | Description                                                    |